Garykn/CSC420-Image_Processing_Course_Project/README.txt

-This folder contains all the data and code for CSC420 Project 3: http://www.cs.utoronto.ca/~fidler/teaching/2017/CSC420.html
+This folder contains all the data, code, and resource references for CSC420 Project 3: http://www.cs.utoronto.ca/~fidler/teaching/2017/CSC420.html

 Explanation of the data:

 - images/*.jpg    600 images
-- labels/*_person.png   contains image labeling into person and background.
-If pixel has value 1, it belongs to the person class, otherwise it is background
+- labels/*_person.png   contain binary image label maps where each pixel is either 0 if it belongs to the bakcground of the imge or 1 if it belongs to the perosn in the image.
-- labels/*_clothes.png  contain image labeling for 6 clothing types and background.
-See labels.txt for the label information.
--
+- labels/*_clothes.png  contain multi-class label maps where each pixel takes on one of the 7 values: 0,1,2,3,4,5,6 depending on its category in {“background”, “skin”, “hair”, “t-shirt”, “shoes”, “pants”, “dress”}.

+-.mat files that contain trained SVMS, train data and test data for the SVMs.
+-The truths.mat file cotainst the truths struct array from fashionista-v0.2.1.tgz.
+Each struct in this array contains pose
+ information for one of our train images.

 TRAIN/TEST split:
-We used 50% of the 600 images to train our classifiers.
+We used 50% of the 600 images and their correspnding label maps to train our classifiers.
 50 images were used for testing purposes.

-The function below are self explanatory. make sure you run the startup.m file first to add directory paths to your runtime environment before you run these function.
+The functions below are self explanatory. make sure you run the startup.m file first to add directory paths to your matlab runtime environment before you run these function.
 Function:

 [labels, features] = extractBinaryTrainData(truths)